minqiaowang/oracle-sharded-database/create-app-schema/create-app-schema.md

 # Create Shard App Schema

+## Introduction

+In this lab, you will create a app schema. you will create a sharded table family `Customers->Orders->LineItems` and a duplicate table `Products`.

+Estimated Lab Time: 20 minutes.

+### Objectives

 In this lab, you will perform the following steps:
 - Create the schema user, tablespace set, sharded tables and duplicated tables
 - Verify that the DDLs have been propagated to all the shards

+### Prerequisites

+This lab assumes you have already completed the following:
+- Sharded Database Deployment

 ## **Step 1:** Create Shard App Schema